Tarout Castle: History of construction

 A considerable number of researchers agree that the construction of Tarut Castle dates back to the Uyunid Emirate era (1076-1238 AD).
 It was later restored by the Portuguese Empire on 29 March 1544 AD (corresponding to 1 Jumada I, 951 AH) during the Portuguese invasion of Qatif.
 However, some researchers suggest that the castle was constructed at the beginning of the sixteenth century AD, specifically between 1515 AD and 1521 AD.
 This timeframe aligns with historical evidence indicating that the Portuguese ruled the Persian Gulf region until 1650 AD, amounting to approximately 150 years of dominance.

 The construction of Tarut Castle was undertaken with the objective of controlling the commercial outlets in the area.
 It was regarded as one of the castles built by the Portuguese to exert influence over the Persian Gulf and to reinforce the fortress of Hormuz at the entrance to the Persian Gulf.
 The Portuguese aimed to control the Strait of Hormuz to impede trade between Arab countries and other nations, particularly India.
 Additionally, several other castles were constructed in Oman, including Khor Fakkan and Jalfar.

-In 1551 and 1552, Turkish forces launched an offensive against the Qatif fortress, successfully expelling the Portuguese.
-The Turkish forces also attacked and destroyed the fortress of Muscat and subsequently besieged Bahrain for several months, but they were ultimately unable to gain control and withdrew.
+In 1551 and 1552, Ottoman forces launched an offensive against the Qatif fortress, successfully expelling the Portuguese.
+The Ottoman forces also attacked and destroyed the fortress of Muscat and subsequently besieged Bahrain for several months, but they were ultimately unable to gain control and withdrew.
 In 1602, Shah Abbas successfully expelled the Portuguese from Bahrain.
 With the signing of the treaty between Iran and the English in 1635 AD, along with the death of the Portuguese commander Roy Free Regongrada, the Portuguese presence in the Persian Gulf region effectively came to an end.